+This post focuses on stock turn.
 This is the seventh and final article in a series looking at measuring KPIs for warehouse operations.
 We recently outlined the 7 KPIs to track for warehouse improvement.
 This series takes each KPI and examines it in more detail.

 What does stock turn measure?